jint-method/model-view-viewmodel-controller/README.md

 - controllers can pass information to their children
 - controllers instantiate models
 - controllers can communicate with their models

+## Models

+The role of a model is to manage a state.

+- models manage a state
+- models can only communicate **locally** with the injected controller
+- models can communicate with external controllers

 ## Viewmodels